Pilates has received mixed reviews over many years depending on where you read about it.

 Basically the emphasis is on an understanding of how to move and efficiency of movement.

-Joseph Pilates originally developed a system of exercises during World War I to help rehabilitate injured soldiers.
+Joseph Pilates originally developed the system of exercises when he was a prisoner of war during World War I and used it to help rehabilitate injured soldiers.

 Later in his life he moved to the USA where he opened his own studio, which became popular with dancers, athletes and entertainers and hence was more widely known.